rollup/rollup/docs/plugin-development/index.md

 }
 ```

-If a plugin replaces `COMPLIER_FLAG` with `false`, then we will get an unexpected result: The unreferenced asset is still emitted but unused.
+If a plugin replaces `COMPILER_FLAG` with `false`, then we will get an unexpected result: The unreferenced asset is still emitted but unused.
 We can resolve this problem by setting `needsCodeReference` to true when calling [`this.emitFile`](#this-emitfile), like in the following code:

 ```js
 function svgResolverPlugin() {